haidar47x/in-your-pocket/README.md

 ### Building

-You need to have `npm` installed on your machine.
+You need to have (download)[https://nodejs.org] and install `npm` on your machine.
 Clone the repository and install the dependencies using `npm install`.

 * `npm run watch`: Packs the source using development config and runs webpack in watch mode.
 * `npm run build`: Packs the source using production config.